BradenEverson/chalk/README.md

 # Chalk 📋➕
-## Simple LL Recursive Descent Parser Interpreted Calculator :)
+## LL Recursive Descent Parser Interpreted Calculator with support for assignment, boolean logic and much more :)

 `chalk` is my first true dive into creating an interpreter, and as such is a simple starting point.
 While doing my Discrete Math homework this semester, I've wanted a quick calculator I can pull up to evaluate quick expressions in my terminal and had been running Python's REPL beforehand.
 As such, I decided to cook up this tiny project as an alternative.